 The founding mission of The R.H.
 Boyd Company and its subsidiary, R.H.
-Boyd Publishing Corporation, is to publish, print, and distribute the highest quality of Christian, inspirational, and commercial-based literature, merchandise, and services by continuing to use high ethical and moral standards as it has for over 100 years.
+Boyd Publishing Corporation, is to publish, print, and distribute the highest quality of Christian and inspirational literature, merchandise, and services by continuing to use high ethical and moral standards as it has for over 100 years.

 Founded in 1896 by Rev. Dr. Richard Henry Boyd, the R.H.
 Boyd Publishing Corporation continues to be a beacon of excellence in the printing, publishing, and global distribution of Christian materials and church supplies under its fourth President/CEO, Dr. T. B. Boyd III.